What Are HanStone Quartz Countertops?

 Non-porous quartz surfaces also repel stains and resist bacteria and germs, making them an excellent choice for kitchens and other places where sanitation is critical, such as homes or offices that need to maintain a hypoallergenic atmosphere.

 One of the reasons quartz is such a popular material is that it comes in a wide variety of colors and designs.

 HanStone Quartz colors are available in varying shades of white, gray, black and brown, that’s just the beginning of the color selection process.
 Among each of these categories are several variations of these shades, as well as choices to make regarding the pattern and finish of the material.
-In the end, there are approximately 18 different options to choose from when you’re considering HanStone Quartz.

 So what does HanStone mean when they refer to the “finish” of their quartz?
 The “finish” of the quartz refers to its appearance — is it shiny or slightly dull in appearance?
 HanStone offers these finishes:

 The finish you choose when selecting HanStone Quartz countertops for your home will ultimately depend on your taste, as well as the design of the space where you are installing the quartz.
 For example, if you’ll be installing the quartz in an elegant reception area of your business, polished quartz will certainly be the way to go.
 On the other hand, if you’ll be installing quartz surfaces in the new kitchen of your mountain retreat, you may opt for the more casual river-washed option.

 HanStone countertops are also available in four patterns.
 The pattern refers to the positioning of the quartz pieces inside the slab.
 Unlike granite, quartz patterns are consistent throughout the slab because they have been manufactured.
 If you’re a person who prefers uniformity and consistency, this is a great option for you.

 - Textured: More of a “natural” look, with small fragments throughout the slab

 - Veined: Reminiscent of the marbling found in natural marble slabs